-- 1.1 This paper provides the proposed 2020/21 MCA/LEP Revenue Budget which is scheduled for approval by the MCA on 23rd March 2020.
-Please note that the figures are subject to final checks and may be revised prior to the MCA report being published. - 1.2 The proposed budget has been developed in line with the Medium-Term Financial Strategy agreed at MCA in November 2019.
+- 1.1 This paper sets out the proposed 2020/21 MCA/LEP Revenue Budget which has been finalised following consultation with key stakeholders and LEP Board on 5th March 2020.
+Formal approval is sought from MCA Board in line with MCA Constitution. - 1.2 The proposed budget has been developed in line with the Medium-Term Financial Strategy agreed at MCA in November 2019.
 It is based upon the going concern principle and the known funding sources for 2020/21.
 Members will recall the context of developing the strategy was a £1m reduction in Enterprise Zone receipts because of the LEP Review.
 Early consideration at MCA Board and management review of operational structures has helped address this gap.
 This report will explain how that has been captured and incorporated into 2020/21 Budget proposal. - 1.3 It does not include any allowance for monies which may be devolved to the SCRMCA in 2020/21.
 Should this process be completed by summer 2020 and monies devolved, a revised 2020/21 budget report will be produced and brought back to the LEP and the MCA in Autumn 2020 for approval.
 This will be part of developing a new robust 5-year financial strategy.